Homeless Education Network

 • Supporting members in the development of collaborative projects and initiatives

-Most of these objectives are met through quarterly network meetings and the annual Summit.
+These objectives are met through quarterly network meetings and the annual Summit.
 Participants are surveyed regularly by HCEF staff to identify topics of interest and training needs.
 The HEN occasionally hosts special trainings and presentations at the request of its members.

 HCEF currently looks at the following indicators to measure the success of the HEN: